 There is a wealth of jargon used throughout the horse world.
 This is especially true when discussing equine saddles, bits, bridles, and other tack supplies.
 Learning this vocubulary allows you to better understand articles, event language, and what trainers, farriers, veterinarians, and other horse owners are saying.
 The following list of terms, while in no way comprehensive, contains some of the terms used to discuss horse saddles and tack.

 Artificial Aids: Mechanical means by which the rider conveys his wishes to the horse.
 Includes spurs and whip.

 Bat: Artificial aid by which the rider may emphasize and back up the natural aids of seat and legs.
 Used to encourage reluctant or lazy horses to move forward.
-Sometimes used to punish.
-See also whip and crop.
+Sometimes used to correct.
+See also crop.

 Bearing Rein: Neck rein - rein pushed against neck in direction of turn.

 Bight of the Reins: The part of the reins passing between thumb and fingers and out the top of the hand.

 Billets/Billet Straps: Straps by which the girth is attached to the saddle.